MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/auth-aad-sso-bots.md

 # Single sign-on (SSO) support for bots

 Single sign-on authentication in Azure Active Directory (AAD) minimizes the number of times users need to enter their sign-in credentials by silently refreshing the authentication token.
-If users agree to use your app, they need not provide consent again on another device and can sign in automatically.
-The flow is similar to that of [Microsoft Teams tab SSO support](../../../tabs/how-to/authentication/auth-aad-sso.md), however, the difference is in the protocol for how a bot [requests tokens](#request-a-bot-token) and [receives responses](#receive-the-bot-token).
+If a user sign in once, they don't have to sign in again on another device as they're signed in automatically.
+Tabs and bots have similar flow for SSO support.
+But bot [requests tokens](#request-a-bot-token) and [receives responses](#receive-the-bot-token) with a different protocol.

 >[!NOTE]
 > OAuth 2.0 is an open standard for authentication and authorization used by AAD and many other identity providers.
 A basic understanding of OAuth 2.0 is a prerequisite for working with authentication in Teams.